mostafaaminflakes/Laravel-Invocing-App/README.md

 ## Usage

 Note: Create an empty database first.
-Then use its name in the .env file.
+Then use its credentials in the .env file.

 To get started, this is all you need to do: